druid-io/druid-io.github.io/use-cases.md

 Druid can be used to drill into how different components of an application are performing, identify bottlenecks, and troubleshoot issues.

 Unlike many traditional solutions, there are few limits to the volume, complexity, and throughput of the data.
-Rapidly analyze applications events with thousands of attributes, and compute complex metrics on load, performance, and usage.
+Rapidly analyze application events with thousands of attributes, and compute complex metrics on load, performance, and usage.
 For example, rank API endpoints based on 95th percentile query latency, and slice and dice how these metrics change based on any ad-hoc set of attributes such as time of day, user demographic, or datacenter location.

 ## IoT and device metrics